 If you are not using a service that verifies properties and owners, do not negotiate a rental solely by email.
 Many scammers don’t even live in the country, so get the owner on the phone and ask a few detailed questions about the property and local attractions.
 An owner with vague answers to your questions is a clear red flag.

-However, be aware that not everyone uses Skype.
+However, be aware that not everyone uses such technology.
 So, a refusal to video chat shouldn’t necessarily kill the deal on its own.

 3. Check public records